 - Share this post on ANY social media network by clicking one of the sharing buttons below (5 entries)

 - Follow @opwrites on Twitter (5 entries)

 - Head over to Instagram for additional entry opportunities!

 Interview with Cassie Faber

-Connecting with the amazing author community on Instagram has been so wonderful as I share my journey towards publishing my debut novel, Twist of Fate.
+Connecting with the amazing author community on Instagram has been so wonderful as I share my journey towards publishing my debut novel, Sweet Redemption.
 I also write about writing, fitness, food and life.
 Can you share 5 fun facts about you?

 - My favorite snack while writing is oranges and green olives stuffed with pimento.

 - I mostly cut my own hair much to my husband’s disapproval.